traffic on a Hanoi street

 *This site uses affiliate links, where I may earn a small commission at no cost to the reader.

-At dusk, the people of Hanoi are already rising.
+Before dawn, the people of Hanoi are already rising.
 In balmy mauve morning light, flocks of old folk gather in parks and by lakes to do their morning exercise; stretching and flexing gracefully and purposely through the shapes and motions of tai chi.
 Women cycle around the quiet streets and alleyways on bicycles, handlebars laden with swinging baskets and carrier bags filled with tropical fruit and vegetables to sell.

 Before long, the hum of busy traffic begins, and motorbikes will be buzzing consistently throughout the rest of the day and into the night, most of them top heavy with entire families, or birdcages, plants or pieces of furniture.
 In the Old Quarter, shops are situated according to what they sell- all the lamp shops in one place, bamboo shops in another, mannequins in the next and spare motorbike parts on another.
 These are the 36 Streets- 36 streets organised according to trades- although these days the number of streets dedicated to individual trades is pushing 80.
 Inside each open shopfront, shopkeepers sit on tiny plastic stools, scrolling on their phones or fixing objects.
 On the wide boulevards of the more upmarket part of town, tiny, well-groomed dogs of all kinds of fancy breeds strut in and out of shops with their owners.